smcclatchy/machine-learning-for-biomedical-science/_episodes/02-clustering.md

 teaching: 30
 exercises: 30
 questions:
-- "How clusters whithin high dimensional data can be discovered?"
+- "How clusters within high dimensional data can be discovered?"
 objectives:
 - "Perform clustering analysis."
 - "Interpret a heatmap."